nrwl/nx/docs/angular/cli/workspace-generator.md

 Show help

-### list-schematics
+### list-generators

-List the available workspace-schematics
+List the available workspace-generators

 ### name

-The name of your schematic`
+The name of your generator`

 ### version